AppMap Agent for Python

 Web framework support

-appmap-python integrates with both the Django and Flask web frameworks.
+appmap-python integrates with the Django, Flask, and FastAPI web frameworks.
 When an application is started in a development environment, it inserts itself into the application’s request processing stack.
 This enables recording of requests, as well as support for the AppMap remote recording API.

 Django